marderlab/STG-database-project/README.md

 -------------------------

 From the homepage, click on the "My Experiments Page" link.
 This takes you to a page that shows the metadata for all the experiments you have entered so far.
-Under "Other options", click "Enter a new experiment".
+At the top, click "Enter a new experiment".

+This page initially shows you a table of metadata for all of your entered experiments.
+When you first arrive here, this will be empty, so creating a new experiment is your first step.

-You will then be prompted to enter metadata for the experiment including a name (such as lab notebook page), experiment date, species and saline information, lab, as well as a free-form space for entering notes about your experiment.
+You will next be prompted to enter metadata for the experiment including a name (such as lab notebook page), experiment date, species and saline information, lab, as well as a free-form space for entering notes about your experiment.
 The only required field here is experiment date, but please enter all data that are available.